solana-foundation/solana-improvement-documents/proposals/0106-paritioned-epoch-rewards-pda.md

 ## Detailed Design

-When partitioned rewards are calculated in the runtime (currently in the first block of the epoch when new-epoch operations -- like feature activations and leader schedule generation -- are processed), the runtime must populate a PDA that stores the partition data needed to recreate the hasher that returns the partition index for any address.
+When partitioned rewards populates the temporary `EpochRewards` sysvar -- defined in SIMD 0015 as at the start of the first block of the epoch, before any transactions are processed -- the runtime must populate a PDA that stores the partition data needed to recreate the hasher that returns the partition index for any address.
 The hasher for v0 partitioned rewards is SipHash 1-3.
 The data needed comprises: the number of partitions and parent blockhash.
+More
-More specifically:
+specifically:

 ```rust
 // Version wrapper to allow future updates